waynodiablo/Oystercard/further_javascript/introduction.md

-# Researching, understanding and using new technologies in JavaScript (further JS)
+# Writing a frontend, single page app using only pure JavaScript (further JS)

 ## Learning objectives